 I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language.— Yukihiro Matsumoto 2008 Google Tech Talk 'Ruby 1.9'

 I could have chosen Elixir, or Rust or Node.js.
-I chose golang.
-I read about the creation of golang and it's authors pain points for existing languages.
+However I've gone for golang, I read about the creation of golang and it's authors pain points for existing languages.
 What really stood out to me was the focus on simplicity.
-I've only been in software for nearing 10 years at this point but one thing I notice a lot and I was guilty of early on is ego.
-That is, writing complicated code to show off and prove oneself.
-It's not necessarily from a bad place, imposter syndrome is rife in the tech industry, I certainly feel it most of the time.
-Whatever the cause, complicated code for complicated sake doesn't help anyone.
-Golang was created to minimise the ability to write clever code, opting for clear and simple syntax with few options to do something in more than one way.
-This sometimes means you end up writing more code, but I strongly believe it is worth it.
+Clear and simple syntax with few options to do something in more than one way.
+Sometimes this means ending up writing more code, but I strongly believe it is worth it.

 Here is my blog.
-It's running golang 1.9.
-It's paired with Postgresql 9.6.
-It's run on $5 vultr.com VM's located in 4 different data centres around the world.
+It's running the latest golang, paired with Postgresql, running on $5 vultr.com VM's located in 4 different data centres around the world.
 To find the reader's closest server I use ns1.com's free DNS hosting.
 SSL certs are issued for free by letsencrypt.org.